Kerwood/Rtorrent-Auto-Install/README.md

 - 43 - All Plugins v3.5, Download manually to se which ones. http://code.google.com/p/rutorrent/downloads/detail?name=plugins-3.5.tar.gz

+**Version 1.0.5**
+BUGFIX - Directory path for "All plugins" plugin.

 **Version 1.0.4**

 - 10 new plugins added to list.